High-precision direct decay energy measurements of the electron-capture decay of $^{97}$Tc: Theoretical predictions

-The current measurement of the $Q_{\mathrm{EC}}^{*}$ value with the associated error does not give a definite picture of the capture process.
-In order to investigate the implications of the associated uncertainties, we present in Fig. \ref{fig:6-spectra} a comparison between the normalized distribution of released energy as a function of the energy, $E-Q_{\mathrm{EC}}^{*}$, for the decay of $^{97}$Tc to excited state of $^{97}$Mo with $Q_{\mathrm{EC}}^{*} = 3.8$ keV, within 1 $\sigma$ range of the experimental central value, and $^{163}$Ho to the ground state of $^{163}$Dy with $Q_{\mathrm{EC}} = 2.8623$ keV.
+The current measurement of the value of $Q_{\mathrm{EC}}^{*}$ with the associated error does not give a definite picture of the capture process.
+In order to investigate the implications of the associated uncertainties in the case of an allowed transition, we present in Fig. \ref{fig:6-spectra} a comparison between the normalized distribution of the released energy as a function of the energy, $E-Q_{\mathrm{EC}}^{*}$, for the decay of $^{97}$Tc to the excited state of $^{97}$Mo with $Q_{\mathrm{EC}}^{*} = 3.8$ keV, within 1 $\sigma$ range of the experimental central value, and $^{163}$Ho to the ground state of $^{163}$Dy with $Q_{\mathrm{EC}} = 2.8623$ keV.
 As can be seen in the enlarged scale in the inset of Fig. \ref{fig:6-spectra}, the neutrino-mass-sensitive region provides a higher EC event rate for $^{97}$Tc for this Q value, making it comparable with the rate for $^{163}$Ho.
 Also, this inset shows exactly the impact of the neutrino mass on the shape of the spectrum and how it could be highlighted.
-The long half-life of about 4 My for $^{97}$Tc renders it a good candidate for future long-term neutrino-mass measurements.
+A strong $^{97}$Tc source can be produced via the $(p,n)$ reaction with {19} MeV protons on an enriched $^{97}$Mo target (cross-section $\approx${206} mbarn from theoretical calculation with TALYS \cite{talys}).
+With a {10} mA beam and 1 month irradiation, we estimate producing $\sim 10^{19}$ atoms, sufficient for a neutrino mass experiment requiring sub-{keV} sensitivity over one year if the allowed transition can be confirmed.
+The long half-life of about 4 My for $^{97}$Tc renders it a good candidate for future long-term neutrino-mass measurements if the considered transition is of the allowed type.
+In case the transition is of forbidden type, it is not relevant for neutrino-mass measurements as witnessed by the very long half-lives of the transition in Table~\ref{table:T12-allowed}.